7mind/blog/_posts/2019-10-07-role-based-repositories.md

 ```

 This tool would need some kind of declarative description of our product stored in a repository.
-The rest can be as flexible as we wish.
-For example, in case we don't want to keep all our source code in one repository,
+The rest can be as flexible as we want.
+For example, if we don't want to keep all source code in one repository,
 the tool may pull the components from different repositories, take care of commits, etc, etc.

 We may say that our repository has *roles* and at any time we may choose which roles we wish to *activate*.
 So, we may call this approach "Role-Based Repository", or RBR.

-Such a tool would solve most of the problems.
-When we need to perform a global refactoring we may generate all-in-one project.
+Such a tool would solve most of these problems.
+When we need to perform a global refactoring, we may generate an all-in-one project.
 When we wish to implement a quick patch we may generate a project with just one component.
 When we need to integrate several components we may choose what exactly we need.
 Etc, etc.

 ### The reality

-Unfortunately, there is no such a tool which is polyglot, convenient and easy to use.
+Unfortunately, there is no such tool that is polyglot, convenient, and easy to use.
 Something can be done with Bazel, but as far as I know there are no good solutions at this moment
 (October 2019).

-And things become bad when we need this for Scala.
-And especially bad when we need to work with cross-platform Scala environments
+And things get worse when we need this for Scala.
+They get even worse when we need to work with cross-platform Scala environments
 (ScalaJS and Scala Native).

 ### SBT and IntellijIDEA

-There is no sane way to exclude some projects from an SBT build according to some criteria.
+There is no sane way to exclude some projects from an SBT build based on selected criteria.
 You may write something like

 ```scala
 lazy val conditionalProject = if (condition) {